 Not long after Polycarp's martyrdom, in 155 the great apologist against the pagans, Justin Martyr was killed for his faith.
 He has been regarded the first of the Fathers of the Church.
 His two extant works Apology and Dialogue with Trypho are extremely important for the study of the early development of Christian doctrine as well as giving many interesting details of Christian life and worship.
 He also wrote against Christians who failed to uphold Christian precepts in their lives.
-Justin was one of a few outstanding apologists of the 2nd C.
+Justin was one of a few outstanding apologists of the second century.

 Persecution soon broke out again under Marcus Aurelius, and it was particularly viscous in the Rhône Valley at Lyons and Vienne c.177.
 There were many victims including the ages Bishop of Lyons, Pothinus and Blandina.
 Three years later persecution hit Carthage in North Africa.
-Of this persecution in 180 twelve Christians, probably slaves, were examined by the proconsul Saturnius.
+Of this persecution in c.180 twelve Christians, probably slaves, were examined by the proconsul Saturnius.
 Account of their trial, which was the dialogue between the proconsul and Speratus, presumably the leader, survives.
 It revealed how patient Saturnius is with the Christians, but Speratus indicated they had committed no crime as they paid their taxes and even prayed for the well being of the emperor.
 This trial is a good example of this control of power and obedience.
 For these Christian slaves obedience was due to God who was all powerful, and for that they were prepared to die and did.
 They needed no time to think about it as suggested by Saturnius.
 They were Christians and nothing would alter that fact.

 At the opening of the third century there was another wave of persecution in North Africa, under Severus, of which the best known victims are Perpetua, her slave, Felicity and four companions, Saturnus, Revocatus, Secundulus and Saturninus.
 They went to their deaths cheerfully after sharing an agape.
 Their deaths were horrendous, and because of this their martyrdom was greatly revered in the early Church.

-Then persecution of Christians slackened but towards the middle of the third century, as Origen observed, hostility to the church sharpened and it continued and intermittently into the early fourth century.
+Then persecution of Christians slackened but towards the middle of the third century, as Origen observed; hostility to the church sharpened and it continued and intermittently into the early fourth century.
 The Christian champion through most of this was Cyprian who became bishop of Carthage in 248, only two years after he had become a Christian.
 The emperor Decius (249-51) ordered a systematic persecution, requiring that everyone should possess a certificate (libellus) that he had sacrificed to the gods before special commissioners.
 Such an order caused havoc to the Church in many ways, especially in regards to the 'lapsed' who had either sacrificed or had obtained a certificate to say they had.
 The bishops of Carthage and Alexandria, Cyprian and Dionysius went into hiding and controlled their people by secret correspondence.
 The bishops of Rome, Antioch and Jerusalem were all martyred.

 Just a few years later, in 258 under Valerian persecution was severe.
 He commanded the clergy to participate in pagan worship, and to surrender its treasures.
 In Rome Pope Sixtus 11 and Laurence the deacon were amongst many Christians put to death, whilst in Carthage, Cyprian was martyred also for the faith.